WU-RDS/RMA/_book/index.md

 Grading is based on the following components:

-* **Market research group project** (data analysis & reporting): **30%**
+* **Market research group project** (data analysis & reporting): **40%**
-* **Individual take-home computer exercises** (statistical analysis of data sets; 3 assignments accounting for 10% each: **30%**
+* **Individual take-home computer exercises** (statistical analysis of data sets; 2 assignments accounting for 10% each: **20%**
 * **Final online exam** (concepts & methods): **30%**
 * **Class participation** (weekly quizzes; quantity & quality of contributions during the weekly sessions): **10%**

-The **final exam** will take place online on **May 16, 2024 from 09:00 AM - 11:00 AM**.
+The **final exam** will take place online on **December 12, 2024 from 08:00 AM - 09:20 AM**.
 Details about the setup of the exam will be provided in the course.
-The exam covers questions about the concepts and methods (no coding) and I will provide example exams from the previous years to give you an idea about what type of questions you can expect.
+The exam covers the concepts and methods (no coding) that we learn in this course; some sample questions from the previous years will be provided to you.

-To ensure an equal contribution of group members for the group assignment, a **peer assessment** will be conducted among group members, which enters into the computation of the individual grades for the project.
-This means that the members of a group are required to assess other students regarding their relative contribution.
+In order to ensure equal contribution to the group project, its grade consists of individual component (1/3) and group component (2/3).

 **To successfully pass this course, your weighted final grade needs to exceed 60%.**